jgensler8/IRC-Query-Bot/README.md

 $ node index.js
 ```
 ##How to query:##
-1. when the bot has connected
+1. when the bot has connected to the IRC channel, send a message in this format
 ```
 SEARCH TITLE $title_goes_here
 SEARCH TOPIC $topic_goes_here